 The small, riverfront city of Hudson (population 7,500) has become one of the most popular locales in New York's Hudson River Valley among gays and lesbians - both weekenders and full-time residents.
 A workaday city that experienced a sharp decline in the '60s and '70s, Hudson has experienced a renaissance in the past 15 years and is now home to a number of hip eateries, lively bars, noteworthy coffeehouses, and funky shops.
-Each June, the city hosts a Hudson Gay Pride celebration - the date this year is June 15, 2013.
+Each June, the city hosts a Hudson Gay Pride celebration - the date this year is June 20 and 21, 2014.

-Events that make up Hudson, New York Gay Pride include a Sunset and Moonlight Boat Cruises on the evening of Friday, June 14; a Hudson Gay Pride Parade along the riverfront at 3 pm on Saturday, June 15; a drag cabaret at trendy Club Helsinki on Saturday night (8 pm), with Maya Azucena; and a dance with music by DJ Tedd Patterson on Saturday night.
+Events that make up Hudson, New York Gay Pride include a Sunset and Moonlight Boat Cruises on the evening of Friday, June 20; a Hudson Gay Pride Parade along Warren Street at 2 pm on Saturday, June 21; and a Pride Festival that same afternoon at Waterfront Park (Broad and Ferry Sts.).